 In 1945, the Memex was proposed as the ultimate personal library for a user’s books, correspondence, and records.
 In addition to just storing this data, users could navigate, organize, link, and share it with others.
 The Memex was even going to come with various input peripherals.

-Unfortunately, zero were ever built but the memex had a direct influence on the first interactive computing systems and the development of hypertext and the internet.
+Unfortunately, zero were ever built but the Memex had a direct influence on the first interactive computers and the development of hypertext and the internet.
 In an age when computers were room-sized analog devices for simulating missile trajectories or calculating payroll, this idea expanded the idea of what computers should be able to do.

-Though computers are more powerful and ubiquitous than ever, our digital histories are inaccessible, fragmented, or locked behind corporate walled gardens.
-As a long time journal-keeper, note-taker, and digital packrat, the Memex idea resonated with me.
-Inspired by this seventy-year-old vision, I’m now attempting to build a system for making my personal history accessible for search and introspection.
+Though computers are more powerful and ubiquitous than ever, our digital histories are often inaccessible, fragmented, or locked behind corporate walled gardens.
+As a long time journaller, notetaker, and digital packrat, the idea of the Memex resonated with me.
+Inspired by this seventy-year-old vision, I’m now attempting to build an app for making my personal history accessible for search and introspection.

 What’s built so far:

 - Real-time importers for popular web services and apps (email, browser history, photos, podcast listening, ebook reading, etc).
 Each activity stream gets massaged into a graph-like schema, accessible through a JSON API.

 - An interface for searching, filtering, and analyzing the data.